1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 C. William Thomas, Jr. is a partner in the Corporate Transactions Department of Gibson, Dunn & Crutcher’s Washington, D.C. office.
 His practice emphasizes the formation and operation of domestic and international private investment funds, including hedge funds, private equity funds, mezzanine funds, real estate funds and funds of funds.
 Mr. Thomas has broad experience representing fund sponsors, as well as institutional investors and joint venture partners.

-Mr. Thomas has been ranked nationally as a leading lawyer for Investment Funds: Hedge Funds in the 2013 guide of Chambers USA: America’s Leading Lawyers for Business.
-He is also recognized by the Best Lawyers in America® 2016 publication in the area of Administrative and Regulatory Law.
+Mr. Thomas has been ranked nationally as a leading lawyer for Investment Funds: Hedge Funds in Chambers USA: America’s Leading Lawyers for Business.
+He is also recognized by the Best Lawyers in America® 2020 publication in the area of Administrative and Regulatory Law.

 He is the author of “The AIFM Directive: Implications For Non-EU Managers,” in Law360 (August 2010); “Private Investment Funds in Turbulent Times” in Inside the Minds: Private Equity and Venture Capital Trends in a Turbulent Economy (2009); and “Structuring Sales of Subsidiaries or Divisions,” in Business Separations Transactions: Spin-Offs, Subsidiary IPOs and Tracking Stock (2006).